jessibreen/starter-academic/content/authors/admin/_index.md

   - course: MS in Environmental Studies
     institution: The College of Charleston
     year:
-  - course: BA in Poltical Science
+  - course: BA in Political Science
     institution: University of South Carolina
     year: